AlejandroEVN/Network/README.md

 ### Project Network

-This is a network app.
-It works very much like Twitter.
+This is a social network twitter-like app.

 Add, edit and like posts.
 Add/remove other users to your following list.